microsoft/restler-fuzzer/docs/user-guide/Authentication.md

 **Token based authentication**

 The user has three options for providing token based authentication; Module, Location, and CMD.
-For details on the format of these options, please see SettingsFile.md.
+For details on the format of these options in the settings file, please see SettingsFile.md.
+All options must return the token in the format specified in the Token Formatting section below.

 **Module**

 The user must provide the path to a python module (.py) that implements a function that returns a token, and the name of the function (default: `acquire_token`).
 RESTler will import the module and call the function to obtain tokens.

 Additionally, a user can opt to add data (e.g. with additional authentication-related parameters specific to the service under test) to pass to this function.
 The function signature must be as follows: